FL-Market: Trading Private Models in Federated Learning: Conclusion and Future Work

-Singer \cite{singer2010budget} introduced the first truthful and budget-feasible mechanism for procurement auctions where the buyer has a limited financial budget for purchasing single-unit items.
-Then, several solutions \cite{chen2011approximability, dobzinski2011mechanisms, bei2012budget, anari2014mechanism} to this budget-limited problem were proposed under different assumptions but still in single-unit settings.
-Chan et al. \cite{chan2014truthful} studied a multi-unit setting and they assumed the available amount of units is public information.
-In our budget-limited multi-unit procurement auction, the available amount of privacy parameter is considered private, which brings more difficulties in guaranteeing truthfulness.
-Recently, Wu et al. \cite{wu2020multi} also considered a similar problem, but they assumed symmetric modular valuations.

-\section{Conclusion and Future work}
+\section{Conclusion and Future Work}

-In this paper, we proposed FL-Market to solve the incentive problem and the privacy problem in FL simultaneously.
-We propose auction mechanisms and aggregation mechanisms to incentivize data owners' participation and provide preferred levels of privacy protection and appropriate compensation for them.
-FL-Market opens new possibilities of incentive mechanism design as well as new ideas to improve the utility of differentially private federated learning towards a closed-loop federated learning system.
+In this paper, we propose FL-Market to facilitate trustworthy data acquisition for ML-based data analytics.
+Our mechanisms can incentivize data sharing by providing preferred levels of local privacy and compensation for data owners and optimizing model buyers' utility.
+FL-Market opens up new possibilities for ML-oriented data acquisition and initiates a new direction toward designing locally private model marketplaces.
 There are several interesting future directions.
-One question is how to improve the deep learning-based approach to strictly guarantee truthfulness.
+One question is how to guarantee that the auction decisions are arbitrage free against strategic buyers.
 Another question is how to apply and optimize FL-Market in specific learning tasks.